Maghnie/docs/developers/api-documentation/guides-and-tutorials/authentication.md

 The script will open a browser and prompt you to log in to aedifion's Identity Provider.
 After login, you'll receive an authorization code that you need to input to the python script.
 The script will then exchange it for an identity, refresh and access token and issue an actual API request.

-Note that the obtained tokens are stored in your home directory under folder `.aedifion/` after first login.
+Note that the obtained tokens are stored in your home directory under folder `.aedifion/` after the first login.
 Any subsequent run of `oidc-client.py` will find a previously obtained token, so that you do not have to log in again.

 {% hint style="info" %}
 The `oidc-client.py` script supports many more features than discussed above, e.g., it supports Resource Owner Grants and Client Credentials Grants, and facilitates the automatic renewal of expired tokens.